AsishMandoi/quantum-algorithms-for-convex-optimization/README.md

-# quantum-algorithms-for-convex-optimization
+# Quantum Algorithms for Convex Optimization
-Research on Quantum Algorithms for Convex Optimization and related applications
+Research on Applications of Quantum Computing in Convex Optimization Problems